 In the TV series The Walking Dead (2010 to present), zombies are the least of the survivors’ problems.
 In this post-apocalyptic hellscape, the protagonists are constantly imperiled by other survivors: groups of armed bandits, psychotic cult leaders, biker gangs, and thugs, illustrating the dangers of racism and white supremacy.

 In The Cured (2018), zombies are cured and returned to society, but they face discrimination and social issues that lead to militant interference, reflecting how society behaves in an era of anti-immigration.

 Korean blockbuster Train to Busan (2016) is a scathing indictment of Korean society, highlighting the archaic hierarchy where the entitled rich screw over everybody in order to survive.
+It’s pretty much the same in any country with a class divide, from the US to Singapore.
 Similarly, Pride and Prejudice and Zombies (2016) is about classism represented by zombies.